SyncLight: Single-Edit Multi-View Relighting: Introduction

-To resolve this dichotomy, we introduce \textbf{SyncLight}, a generative framework designed to bring the flexibility of 2D image editing to multi-view indoor scene relighting.
-Unlike prior work that relies on explicit geometric reconstruction or intrinsic image decomposition, SyncLight operates as a multi-view diffusion transformer, learning to create consistent relighting effects directly in the image domain.
-By formulating the task as a conditional generation problem, we sidestep the ill-posed decomposition entirely, instead learning priors for plausible lighting transformations from data.
-This enables parametric control: a user can adjust light intensity, color, or direction on a single reference image, and SyncLight coherently propagates these changes across all synchronized viewpoints while preserving the complex interplay of shadows, highlights, and indirect illumination characteristic of indoor scenes.
+To resolve this dichotomy, we introduce \textbf{SyncLight}, a \textit{pose-free} generative framework that brings the flexibility of 2D image editing to multi-view indoor scene relighting.
+Unlike prior multi-view approaches that depend on calibrated cameras or explicit 3D reconstruction, SyncLight operates directly on uncalibrated image sets: a multi-view diffusion transformer learns to discover cross-view correspondences implicitly through attention, sidestepping both the ill-posed decomposition and the brittle reliance on geometric supervision.
+A user adjusts light intensity and color on a single reference image, and SyncLight propagates these changes across all synchronized viewpoints in a single forward pass, preserving the complex interplay of shadows, highlights, and indirect illumination.

-Realizing this system required overcoming two fundamental challenges. \textbf{First, data scarcity:} Training requires large-scale datasets, yet no existing resource provides multi-view captures with diverse, calibrated lighting ground truth.
-We address this by introducing a large hybrid dataset that combines procedurally generated synthetic indoor environments with high-fidelity real-world captures, bridging the domain gap between simulation and reality. \textbf{Second, inference latency:} Standard diffusion models are notoriously slow due to iterative sampling.
-We employ a Latent Bridge Matching (LBM)~\citep{albergo2025stochastic, chadebec2025lbm} formulation, which enables direct mapping from input to relit output in a single inference step, bypassing the latency of traditional diffusion sampling.

-A key property of SyncLight is its zero-shot scalability to arbitrary view counts.
-While trained exclusively on image pairs ($N=2$) to learn local consistency priors, our multi-view attention mechanism generalizes seamlessly to dense camera arrays ($N > 2$) at inference time without retraining.
-This design effectively decouples training complexity from deployment flexibility. \Cref{fig:teaser} illustrates multi-view light editing with SyncLight, where users interactively specify desired lighting by clicking on the reference image to control both intensity and chromaticity.
+Realizing this system requires addressing two challenges.
+First, no existing dataset provides multi-view captures with calibrated lighting ground truth; we introduce a large hybrid dataset combining procedurally generated synthetic environments with high-fidelity real-world captures.
+Second, prior video-based approaches require per-frame lighting specification, making editing tedious; our multi-view transformer instead propagates a single reference edit jointly to all views, again without any pose information.
+A key emergent property is \textit{zero-shot scalability}: although trained exclusively on image pairs ($N=2$), our attention mechanism generalizes to dense camera arrays ($N > 2$) at inference without retraining. \Cref{fig:teaser} illustrates this workflow, where users click on the reference image to control intensity and chromaticity, and the edits propagate consistently across all views.